anton-smirnov-robert/weaver/content/projects/table of content.md

 - see: Denis Noble, West-Eberhard, Walsh, Kauffman, Rosen, Laland, Denis Walsh, Hunnema

-## **Chapter II** : What sciences should learn from philosophy
+## **Chapter II** : A new departure: what sciences should learn from philosophy

-#### Beyond the genocentric paradigm and its consequences in medecine ==(philosophy of science)==
+#### Beyond the reductionnist, mechanistic paradigm  ==(philosophy of science)==

-- Lakatos, Kuhn, Morin
+- Génocentrisme et géocentrisme (Denis Noble, Longo et Mossio)
+- Stielger (Bifurquer), cours de Johannes Jaeger (livre), Morin.

 #### The decline of theorization in science ==(politicy and economy of science)==

+- PWD

 #### The need of a dialogue, and the interdisciplinarity question ==(sociology of science)==

 - Interdisciplinarity,bridging conceptual thinkers and practical modelers (commensurability)
 - Agree on what is science ?
-The fact that you plaay by the rules that you fix yourself.
+The fact that you play by the rules that you fix yourself.

 ## Chapter III : Towards an organicist theory in biology